Dr Craig Kelly - Senior Parner - GMC Reg: 3128039

 Community Nursing Team

 Lincolnshire Community NHS Trust employs healthcare professionals who work from the practice to provide care for patients in their own homes.
-This team includes district nurses and health visitors, supported by healthcare assistants.
+This team includes district nurses and are supported by healthcare assistants.
+They also deliver a clinic in the practice on a Tuesday and Friday.